Trump to face criminal charges, sending US into uncharted waters | Politics

 Neither the White House nor Biden, a Democrat who is widely expected to seek re-election, commented.
 Top Senate Democrat Chuck Schumer, called for calm: "I encourage both Mr. Trump’s critics and supporters to let the process proceed peacefully and according to the law."

-TUESDAY SURRENDER The Manhattan charges will likely be unsealed by a judge in the coming days and Trump will have to appear in court, which a court official said was expected on Tuesday.
+TUESDAY SURRENDER The Manhattan charges will likely be unsealed by a judge in the coming days and Trump will have to travel there to be photographed, fingerprinted and appear in court, which a court official said was expected on Tuesday.
 Trump lawyer Susan Necheles confirmed the Tuesday surrender date and said she did not expect charges to be unsealed until that day.

 The grand jury indictment follows months of hearing evidence about an alleged $130,000 payment to porn star Stormy Daniels in the waning days of the 2016 campaign.
 But any potential trial is still at least more than a year away, legal experts said, meaning it could occur during or after the presidential campaign.